Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Start pages include 4 main elements:

-- The service name: this should help people understand what your service does and whether they need to use it - learn more about naming your service.
+- The service name: this should help people understand what your service does and roughly who it’s for - learn more about naming your service.

-- A short introduction to list things that most users will need to know - for example what your service will let them do or how much it’ll cost.
+- A short introduction - for example, an explanation of what your service will let users do or how much it’ll cost.

 - The ‘Start now’ call-to-action button.